 Where To Stay

-One of the more challenging parts of planning a trip to NYC is figuring out where you’ll stay.
-There’s thousands of hotels so getting a room won’t be an issue.
+One of the most challenging parts about planning a first visit is trying to figure out where to stay in New York City.
+There’s thousands of hotels, so getting a room won’t be an issue.
 It’s more about finding the right area and then finding good value in that area.
-Remember, this is New York City so you can’t expect hotels in the more touristy areas to be cheap, especially during peak visiting times.
+Remember this is NYC and good value is relative!
+Don’t expect hotels in the touristy areas to be cheap, especially if you visit during peak times.

 So far we’ve stayed at hotels around Central Park, Times Square, Bryant Park, Empire State Building, SoHo, Little Italy, the Financial District and Williamsburg.
 Each area had its own set of pros and cons based on things like budget, transport links and proximity to attractions.

 For a first visit to NYC we recommend booking a hotel in Midtown, somewhere near Bryant Park.
-This area gives you a central location, good transport links and lots of hotel options.
-If you’re a return visitor looking for something a bit different, try SoHo, Greenwich Village or even Williamsburg instead.
+This area gives you a central location, great transport links, easy accessibility to most things, countless restaurants and a never-ending list of hotel options.
+But if you’re a return visitor looking for something a bit different, why not try SoHo, Greenwich Village or even Williamsburg instead.
 They’re more residential and foodie oriented.

 NYC Itinerary

-Planning your first time NYC itinerary can be difficult because there’s so much to see and do with very little time.
-Start with the basics.
+Planning your first time NYC itinerary can be difficult because there’s so much to see and do and you only have a finite amount of time.
+We like to start with the basics.
 Are you a traveler who prioritizes attractions, food or neighborhoods?
 How many days do you have?
 And how quickly do you want to explore?

-We think 4 days is the perfect amount of time for a first trip to New York City.
+We think 4 days in NYC is the perfect amount of time for a first vacation.
 This timeframe strikes a good balance between total costs, how much you can do and the pace you’ll need to do it all at.
 With fewer days you’ll be cutting attractions and going faster, whereas with more time it begins to get very expensive.

 Here’s how we would spend 4 days in NYC: